kevinkamps/Registrar/README.md

 # Registrar
 Registrar automatically registers and deregisters applications or services to a registry.
 The only registry that is currently supported is a service discovery tool called [Consul](https://www.consul.io/).
-The Registrar can listen for docker containers starting and stopping as well as reading from a static config file.
+The Registrar can connect with Docker as well as reading from a static config file.
 It can use providers (AWS, WAN and local network) to resolve ips or provide additional tags when the application or service registrates.

 ## Features
 The project consist out of three basic type of components.
 Monitors, Providers and Registries.